linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Security Considerations
 * Watched video.
 Did not have time for additional activities on security considerations this week.
-* Had seen that npm finds a lot of vulnerabilities, and normally you would want to fix thsees, but upgrading versions of dependencies could break the app.
+* Had seen that npm finds a lot of vulnerabilities, and normally you would want to fix these, but upgrading versions of dependencies could break the app.
 We had a discussion about this in the Discord.
 * One action item for later on is to set up AWS Secrets Manager to store the secrets instead of in Gitpod, once we move more out of local development.

 ## Stretch Homework